Early Literacy at The New York Public Library

 Mayor's Office to Combat Domestic Violence: Information on prevention and protection.

-Support for the Early Literacy Initiative was generously provided by the Andreas C. Dracopoulos Family Endowment for Young Audiences,The Lisa E. Javitch Early Literacy Initiative, New York State Library’s Family Literacy Library Services Program, the NYPL Council Committee for Education, the Gray Foundation and an anonymous donor, with additional support through City's First Readers, an initiative made possible with funding from the New York City Council, Speaker Melissa Mark-Viverito, Council Member Antonio Reynoso, and Council Member Stephen Levin.
+Support for the Early Literacy Initiative was generously provided by the Andreas C. Dracopoulos Family Endowment for Young Audiences,The Lisa E. Javitch Early Literacy Initiative, the Cleveland H. Dodge Foundation, the Gray Foundation, New York State Library’s Family Literacy Library Services Program, the NYPL Council Committee for Education, Staten Island Foundation, HBO®, Richmond County Savings Foundation, The Sirus Fund, and an anonymous donor, with additional support through City's First Readers, an initiative made possible with funding from the New York City Council, Speaker Melissa Mark-Viverito, Council Member Antonio Reynoso and Council Member Stephen Levin.

 Illustrations by Antonio De Jesus